 Russian police have raided the Moscow offices of NGINX, over a copyright infringement complaint filed by Rambler Group, owner of Russia’s biggest search engines and internet portals.
-The Rambler Group claiming full ownership of the web server codes used by the NGINX.
+The Rambler Group claims full ownership of the webserver codes used by the NGINX.
 The search warrant was shared by the NGINX employees on Twitter but tweets were deleted later at the request of Russian police.
 According to the tweets, NGINX creator and current CTO Igor Sysoev and co-founder Maxim Konovalov have been detained.

 The rightful owner of the project